 Should data roaming be on or off?

-The easiest way to ensure that you never get hit with unexpected data roaming charges is to disable the “data roaming” option using your device’s “Settings” menu.
+The easiest way to ensure that you never get hit with unexpected data roaming or data plan charges on your mobile phone is to disable the “data roaming” option using your device’s “Settings” menu.
 Disabling this option keeps your phone from connecting to data networks outside of your home network.
 If you’re ever outside your home network and need access to the Internet, you can always turn this option back on, but at least you’ll be prepared for the charges you’re incurring.

-It’s important to note the difference between mobile data versus roaming — mobile data is your phone’s ability to connect to any data services, including your home network.
+It’s important to note the difference between mobile data versus roaming (and international roaming) — mobile data is your phone’s ability to connect to any data services, including your home network.
 Using WiFi doesn’t count as data usage no matter where you are, so when you don’t have access to your home network, log on via WiFi to avoid roaming charges.
+Alternatively, airplane mode will turn off both data and WiFi options off when traveling away from your home network.

 Data roaming can be convenient if you’re outside of your home network and need to access the Internet, but the charges on your next bill can be an unpleasant surprise if you aren’t prepared.
-Before your next trip, check your carrier’s coverage and use these tips to avoid any unwanted fees.
+Before your next trip, check your carrier’s coverage and use these tips to avoid any unwanted fees when using your cell phone.